haonan-yuan/EAGLE/README.md

 # EAGLE: Environment-Aware Dynamic Graph Learning for Out-of-Distribution Generalization

-This repository is the official implementation of "Environment-Aware Dynamic Graph Learning for Out-of-Distribution Generalization (EAGLE)" submitted to 37th Conference on Neural Information Processing Systems (NeurIPS 2023).
+This repository is the official implementation of "Environment-Aware Dynamic Graph Learning for Out-of-Distribution Generalization (EAGLE)" accepted by the 37th Conference on Neural Information Processing Systems (NeurIPS 2023).

 ## Abstract